Kingjosh007/webpack-5-boilerplate/README.md

 To get a local copy of this project, do the following:

 1. In your terminal, `cd` to the folder where you want to copy this project.
-2. Still in your terminal, type `git clone git@github.com:Kingjosh007/webpack-boilerplate.git`
+2. Still in your terminal, type `git clone git@github.com:Kingjosh007/webpack-5-boilerplate.git`
-3. In your file explorer, open the index.html file inside the `webpack-boilerplate` folder.
+3. In your terminal, type `cd webpack-5-boilerplate`
+4. Still in your terminal, type `npm install`
+5. Then, type `npm start` to start the development server.

 ## Built With